Azure/azure-powershell/src/ResourceManager/DataLakeStore/Commands.DataLakeStore/help/Get-AzDataLakeStoreItem.md

 ## SYNTAX

 ```
-Get-AzureRmDataLakeStoreItem [-Account] <String> [-Path] <DataLakeStorePathInstance>
+Get-AzDataLakeStoreItem [-Account] <String> [-Path] <DataLakeStorePathInstance>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmDataLakeStoreItem** cmdlet gets the details of a file or folder in Data Lake Store.
+The **Get-AzDataLakeStoreItem** cmdlet gets the details of a file or folder in Data Lake Store.

 ## EXAMPLES

 ### Example 1: Get details of a file from the Data Lake Store
 ```
-PS C:\>Get-AzureRmDataLakeStoreItem -AccountName "ContosoADL" -Path "/MyFiles/Test.csv"
+PS C:\>Get-AzDataLakeStoreItem -AccountName "ContosoADL" -Path "/MyFiles/Test.csv"
 ```

 This command gets the details of the file Test.csv from the Data Lake Store.